Woolfrey/woolfrey.github.io/README.md

 ## Welcome :england: Benvenuti :it: G'Day :australia:

-Think of it as a portal to my online content.
+This is a portal to my online content.

 You can find your way around using the links on the left panel :point_left:
 - :mag: [Learn more about me](/about/),